Some results on injectivity and multistationarity in chemical reaction networks: Injectivity results for CRNs

 \begin{remark}[Theorem~\ref{gen_powlaw_CRN} for mass action] If we set $M = \Gamma_l$ in Theorem~\ref{gen_powlaw_CRN}, we immediately get the important special case of mass action kinetics.
 In this case, note that $0 \leq M = \Gamma_l \in \mathbb{Z}^{n \times m}$, so, for example, the system is semiconcordant if and only if $\Gamma v$ satisfies claim IC1a for all rate constants; similarly the system is semiaccordant (namely $\Gamma \Bumpeq {-\Gamma_l}$) if and only if it satisfies \apostt{IC2} for all rate constants which occurs if and only if it satisfies IC2 for all rate constants. \end{remark}

-\begin{remark}[Results related to Theorem~\ref{gen_powlaw_CRN} in the case of mass action kinetics] Theorem~3.1 in \cite{craciun} states that a fully open CRN (\ref{reacsys1}) with mass action kinetics is injective on $\mathbb{R}^n_{\gg 0}$ if and only if it has nonsingular Jacobian matrix at each $x \in \mathbb{R}^n_{\gg 0}$ and for all rate constants.
-By similar methods of proof, Corollary 5.9 in \cite{feliuwiufAMC2012} shows that changing ``Jacobian'' to ``reduced Jacobian'' in the statement above, and restricting attention to stoichiometry classes, yields a result that holds for any CRN, not necessarily fully open.
+\begin{remark}[Results related to Theorem~\ref{gen_powlaw_CRN} in the case of mass action kinetics] Theorem~3.1 in Craciun and Feinberg \cite{craciun} states that a fully open CRN (\ref{reacsys1}) with mass action kinetics is injective on $\mathbb{R}^n_{\gg 0}$ if and only if it has nonsingular Jacobian matrix at each $x \in \mathbb{R}^n_{\gg 0}$ and for all rate constants.
+By similar methods of proof, Corollary 5.9 in Feliu and Wiuf \cite{feliuwiufAMC2012} shows that changing ``Jacobian'' to ``reduced Jacobian'' in the statement above, and restricting attention to stoichiometry classes, yields a result that holds for any CRN, not necessarily fully open.
 Bearing in mind Remark~\ref{remPLJac}, these are immediate consequences of Theorem~\ref{gen_powlaw_CRN}(a).
-While the proofs here appear formally different, the fundamental ideas for the proof of Theorem~\ref{gen_powlaw} can be traced back to \cite{craciun}.
-Part (d) of Theorem~\ref{gen_powlaw_CRN} giving sufficient conditions for multiple positive equilibria in a fully open system with power-law kinetics, follows the development in Theorem~4.1 in \cite{craciun}. \end{remark}
+The result in part (d) of Theorem~\ref{gen_powlaw_CRN} giving sufficient conditions for multiple positive equilibria in a fully open system with power-law kinetics, is close to that of Theorem~4.1 in Craciun and Feinberg \cite{craciun}.
+A related result also appears in Feliu \cite{feliuRoySoc}.
+The equivalence of $(a)(i)$, $(a)(iii),$ and the sign condition mentioned in Remark \ref{rem:signCond} is the object of Theorem 3.4. in M\"uller et al. \cite{muellerAll}. \end{remark}